TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 19/Acts 19.37.md

 ---

-For ye have brought [hither] these men, who are neither robbers of temples nor blasphemers of our goddess.
+For you have brought these men here, who are neither robbers of temples nor blasphemers of your goddess.